 **Graduate applicants can be either currently enrolled in a regionally accredited U.S. college or university or awaiting notification of admission to such.

 *Freshman/First Year Associate’s Program applicants must report an ACT or SAT Reasoning Test Score.
 Subject tests are not required.

 **Graduate applicants must have taken the GRE and test scores must be reportable by ETS.
 Subject tests are not required.

 Participants in the SMART Program will receive:

 The SWE Scholarship Program provides financial assistance to women admitted to accredited baccalaureate or graduate programs, in preparation for careers in engineering, engineering technology and computer science.
-In fiscal year 2010, SWE disbursed more than 170 new and renewed scholarships valued at almost $500,000.

 Grants are announced in the summer (sophomore, junior, senior and graduate students) and late summer/early fall (freshmen and re-entry students) for use during the following academic year.
 Grant payments are made in the fall for corporate-sponsored scholarships and in both the fall and spring for endowed scholarships, upon proof of registration.